lrjbrual/laravel-view/resources/assets/vendors/intl-tel-input/README.md

 _Note that the callback must still be called in the event of an error, hence the use of `always` in this example._
 _Tip: store the result in a cookie to avoid repeat lookups!_

+**hiddenInput**
+Type: `String` Default: `""`
+Add a hidden input with the given name, and on submit, populate it with the full international number (using `getNumber`).
+This is a quick way for people using non-ajax forms to get the full international number, even when `nationalMode` is enabled. _Note: requires the main telephone input to be inside a form element, as this feature works by listening for the submit event on the closest form element._

 **initialCountry**
 Type: `String` Default: `""`
 Set the initial country selection by specifying it's country code.
-You can also set it to `"auto"`, which will lookup the user's country based on their IP address (requires the `geoIpLookup` option - [see example](http://jackocnr.com/node_modules/intl-tel-input/examples/gen/default-country-ip.html)).
+You can also set it to `"auto"`, which will lookup the user's country based on their IP address (requires the `geoIpLookup` option - [see example](http://intl-tel-input.com/node_modules/intl-tel-input/examples/gen/default-country-ip.html)).
 Note that the `"auto"` option will not update the country selection if the input already contains a number.

 If you leave `initialCountry` blank, it will default to the first country in the list.

 **nationalMode**
 Type: `Boolean` Default: `true`
 Allow users to enter national numbers (and not have to think about international dial codes).
 Formatting, validation and placeholders still work.
-Then you can use `getNumber` to extract a full international number - [see example](http://jackocnr.com/node_modules/intl-tel-input/examples/gen/national-mode.html).
+Then you can use `getNumber` to extract a full international number - [see example](http://intl-tel-input.com/node_modules/intl-tel-input/examples/gen/national-mode.html).
 This option now defaults to `true`, and it is recommended that you leave it that way as it provides a better experience for the user.

-**numberType**
+**placeholderNumberType**
 Type: `String` Default: `"MOBILE"`
-Specify [one of the keys](https://github.com/jackocnr/intl-tel-input/blob/master/src/js/utils.js#L119) from the global enum `intlTelInputUtils.numberType` e.g. `"FIXED_LINE"` to tell the plugin you're expecting that type of number.
-Currently this is only used to set the placeholder to the right type of number.
+Specify [one of the keys](https://github.com/jackocnr/intl-tel-input/blob/master/src/js/utils.js#L119) from the global enum `intlTelInputUtils.numberType` e.g. `"FIXED_LINE"` to set the number type to use for the placeholder.

 **onlyCountries**
 Type: `Array` Default: `undefined`
-Display only the countries you specify - [see example](http://jackocnr.com/node_modules/intl-tel-input/examples/gen/only-countries-europe.html).
+Display only the countries you specify - [see example](http://intl-tel-input.com/node_modules/intl-tel-input/examples/gen/only-countries-europe.html).

 **preferredCountries**
 Type: `Array` Default: `["us", "gb"]`